 Manufacture:

-Quality documentation complying with the IAPMO UES Review Procedures for Certified Manufacturer’s Quality Management System (IAPMO UES ES-010) or equivalent as determined by the evaluation service agency shall be submitted.
+Quality documentation complying with the Evaluation Standard for Quality Documentation (IAPMO UES ES-010) or equivalent, as determined by the evaluation service agency, shall be submitted.
 A complete description shall be provided of the quality management system used in the factory to manufacture the FRP constituent materials.

 A complete description shall be provided of the quality management system used in the field to inspect the installation of the FRP laminates, anchorage, and related sampling of the materials for testing.

 Inspections of manufacturing facilities are required for this product, by agencies accredited for the required tasks in accordance with ISO/IEC 17020, or ISO/IEC 17065.
+The agency’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011, and that is a signatory of the Global Accreditation Cooperation (formerly International Laboratory Accreditation Cooperation (ILAC)) Multilateral Recognition Arrangement (MRA) or another approved organization.

-Installation: Individual applicators shall be trained and deemed competent to prepare concrete substrates and apply the FRP System by the FRP manufacturer or accepted third-party trainer.
+Installation: Individual applicators shall be trained and deemed competent to prepare concrete substrates and apply the FRP System by the FRP manufacturer or accepted third-party trainers.
 Documentation demonstrating competency shall be made available.
 ACI 440.2R contains additional FRP installation requirements.

 Inspection: Special inspection and testing are required for materials preparation, substrate preparation, and application of the FRP system.
 Special inspection shall comply with IBC Sections 1704 and 1705.
 Special inspectors shall provide written documentation demonstrating their qualifications for inspection of FRP systems in accordance with IBC Section 1704.
 The responsibilities of the special inspector shall be prepared in accordance with AC178 and ACI 440.2, for inclusion in the evaluation report.
 Testing shall comply with Section 4.2 of this criteria, AC178, and ACI 440.2.